7Block Labs

 Languages you’ll use in 2025

-• Tolk (recommended): modern, statically‑typed, compiles to TVM with lower gas; now the primary language for TON smart contracts. (docs.ton.org)
+• Tolk (recommended): This one’s the modern pick--it’s statically typed and compiles to TVM with lower gas costs.
+Tolk has now become the go-to language for TON smart contracts.
+Check it out here.

-• Initialize with Blueprint and choose a Tolk/Tact template:
+• Kick things off with Blueprint and pick a Tolk/Tact template:

 npm create ton@latest